Binwen6/mercury-spec/docs/source/guides/getting-started.rst

 This is what the `illustration_decision_input` prompt do.
 Notice that we are giving to the model only that prompt, instead of the whole message history.
-If the model decides to generate an illustration, we call the image generation model, retrieve the generated image and save it as a file.
+If the model decides to generate an illustration, we call the image generation model, then retrieve and use matplotlib to show the generated image.
-In a real application, of course, the image should be displayed on screen instead of being saved to disk.
+In a real application, of course, you should use something more user-friendly than `matplotlib.pyplot`.
 The lines after that are self-explanatory.

 Graceful Shutdown